 The skills and employment agenda is complex and constantly changing to reflect the impact of policy and economic changes and our service must remain prepared to respond to these changes.
-We have seen over the past two years how an unexpected event can have a significant impact on the way that we work, our target audience, the interventions that we need to provide and the speed that we need to make changes.
-The pandemic has resulted in a rise in unemployment, an increase in people reporting mental health issues due to isolation, loneliness and anxiety, and a move from face to face delivery of services to online.
-While there has been a higher need for interventions to improve people's health and well-being, as well as employment support, there have been fewer people able to engage due to lockdown restrictions, concerns of infection and digital disenfranchisement.
-This is now starting to change as we move again to offering at least some face to face interventions and numbers are picking up, meaning more adjustments are needed to meet the demand.
+We have seen over Covid how an unexpected event can have a significant impact on the way that we work, our target audience, the interventions that we need to provide and the speed that we need to make changes.
+While the immediate threat from Covid is past, we must continue to have a service that can respond quickly to a changing landscape, whether through changes in policy / political leadership, further pandemic type crises or economic changes.

-While we are still adjusting to new ways of working as lockdown eases, we are also looking at changes that the government are planning to our funding and delivery.
 There is still the possibility of devolution of funding which could change the expectations of what we deliver in Hertfordshire, moving away from the national drivers and becoming more locally focussed.
-The funding methodology for the Adult Education Budget is also under review and is likely to impact on the numbers of learners we can reach and possibly the types of courses we can offer.
-There has also been a recent white paper about FE Skills (Skills for Jobs: Lifelong Learning for Opportunity and Growth (publishing.service.gov.uk)) which proposes several changes and we are still working to understand the full impact that this will have on us.
+In the meantime, the funding methodology for the Adult Education Budget is also changing and is likely to impact on the numbers of learners we can reach and possibly the types of courses we can offer.